Nainik2509/Vuexy-React-Next-Js/docs/guide/development/loaders.md

 If you want to change the whole splash screen, then follow these steps:

-- Make your own loader component
+- Make your own loader component in the `src/layouts/components` folder
 - Pass your component in the `fallback` prop with the `AuthGuard` and `GuestGuard` components in the `src/pages/_app.tsx` file.

 ```tsx